JCB stops operations at all Indian plants for 10 days

-New Delhi, April 30 (IANS) Leading earthmoving and construction equipment manufacturer JCB India on Friday announced a 10-day temporary suspension across all its manufacturing facilities in the country, citing the rising number of Covid cases.
+New Delhi: Leading earthmoving and construction equipment manufacturer JCB India on Friday announced a 10-day temporary suspension across all its manufacturing facilities in the country, citing the rising number of Covid cases.

 "We have decided to pause manufacturing operations for 10 days, starting 1st of May 2021.
 This is a precautionary measure and applies to all our manufacturing locations at Ballabgarh, Pune and Jaipur," JCB India CEO and Managing Director Deepak Shetty said.